Accidents

 • Bad weather.
 Storms can cause sudden, unexpected conditions that can cause the boat to take on water or cause a passenger to fall out of the boat.

-Prevention of Boat Capsizing and Falls Overboard
+How to Prevent Boat Capsizes and Falls Overboard

 • Always take corners at a safe speed and angle.